Bob Hope: Influence

+Artistry and legacy

-Hope helped establish modern American stand-up comedy.
+Hope helped establish modern American comedy.
 He was widely praised for his comedic timing and his specialization in the use of one-liners and rapid-fire delivery of jokes.
 He was known for his style of self-deprecating jokes, first building himself up and then tearing himself down.
 He performed hundreds of times per year.
 Such early films as The Cat and the Canary (1939) and The Paleface (1948) were financially successful and praised by critics, and by the mid-1940s, with his radio program getting good ratings as well, he was one of the most popular entertainers in the United States.
 When Paramount threatened to stop production of the "Road" pictures in 1945, they received 75,000 letters of protest.

 Hope had no faith in his skills as a dramatic actor, and his performances of that type were not as well received.
 He had been well known in radio until the late 1940s; however, as his ratings began to slip in the 1950s, he switched to television and became an early pioneer of that medium.
 He published several books, notably dictating to ghostwriters about his wartime experiences.

 Although Hope made an effort to keep his material up to date, he never adapted his comic persona or his routines to any great degree.
 As Hollywood began to transition to the "New Hollywood" era in the 1960s, he reacted negatively, such as when he hosted the 40th Academy Awards in 1968 and voiced his contempt by mocking the show's delay because of the assassination of Martin Luther King Jr. and condescendingly greeted attending younger actors on stage—such as Dustin Hoffman, who was 30 at the time—as children.
 By the 1970s, his popularity was beginning to wane with military personnel and with the movie-going public in general.
 However, he continued doing USO tours into the 1980s and continued to appear on television into the 1990s.
 Former First Lady Nancy Reagan, a close friend and frequent host to him at the White House, called Hope "America's most honored citizen and our favorite clown".